Pre-and-post COVID mill project developments and producer company growth and diversification highlight talks.

 “The positive side of the story since 2020 is that wood products producers have fared pretty well in the profit category,” Donnell noted in his introductory remarks.
 “Is that the greatest understatement ever made?
 Housing demand, record prices, supply chain disruptions.
 I suspect many of the equipment companies in this room have also done pretty well, as we keep hearing from them the terms ‘backlog’ and ‘booked out.’”

 Executives, plant managers, project managers, engineers, human resources and other personnel from 30 wood products producer companies took in presentations delivered by 55 industry personnel on a range of topics including Legal Matters, Global Technologies & Trends, Quality Control, Plywood & Veneer-Based Technologies, Resins/Waxes/Coatings, Air Treatment, Fire Prevention, Process Optimization, Products/Research/ Labor and Energy Applications.

 They also enjoyed combing the aisles of the Grand Ballroom North where 100 exhibitors set up shop.
-All of the exhibitors were Gold, Silver or Bronze sponsors and participated in the sponsorship of numerous food functions that complement PELICE.
+All of the exhibitors were Gold, Silver or Bronze sponsors and participated in the sponsorship of the numerous food functions that complement PELICE.

+Eight keynote talks during the course of PELICE drew the largest crowds, and none were larger than for the opening morning’s session, which was standing room only.
 The opening keynotes featured Scott Poole, president and COO of RoyOMartin; Jake Elston, senior vice president of operations at Roseburg Forest Products; and Wedig Graf Grote, chief operating officer at Swiss Krono USA.

 PELICE has always been about projects in the works and projects just completed, and the three morning keynoters fit the bill.